Cyber Monday Savings 🔔 Free Tools & More SHOP NOW

 We may earn revenue from the products available on this page and participate in affiliate programs.
 Learn More ›

-No workbench is complete without at least one rotary tool.
+No workbench is complete without at least one good rotary tool.
 These amazing devices are capable of drilling, sanding, cutting, glassworking, grinding, carving, and even cleaning.
 With the right attachments, they can sand woodworking projects and then just as easily polish cutlery.
 We tested some of the top brands on the market to see how well they sanded and cut, as well as their attachment features.

 1. BEST OVERALL: Dremel 4300-5/40 Rotary Tool Kit